rouxpz/remix/README.md

 ASSIGNMENT: Watch [Everything is a Remix](http://everythingisaremix.info/watch-the-series/), parts 1 & 2

 ### Week 2 (April 2): Music
-- <strong>Presentations:</strong> Karl Ward, Matthew Goral & Allison Ye
+- <strong>Presentations:</strong> Matthew Goral, Karl Ward & Allison Ye
 - "Revolution 9" and the sound collage
 - Hip-hop & sampling
   - The evolution of dub from reggae, and hip-hop from dub